aws-samples/aws-cdk-intro-workshop/code/typescript/internal-constructs-workshop/construct-library/constructs/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+# Notes
+Projen is under active development and if the latest version gives issue try using 0.65.68